DIVISION OF STUDENT SERVICES

 - You should address your letter to Residence Life House Advisor Selection Committee

 - The first paragraph acts as an introduction.
-It states your purpose in writing, identifies the position in which you are interested, and often mentions the way in which you were referred (by a friend, advertisement, Career Services, etc.)
+It states your purpose in writing, identifies the position in which you are interested, and often mentions the way in which you were referred (by a friend, advertisement, Center for Life Beyond Reed, etc.)

 - In the second and third paragraphs, you should discuss your qualifications and your interest for the position, expanding on specific and related experiences that demonstrate your strengths and/or interests.
 Make your knowledge and interest clear and describe specific accomplishments and experiences that relate to the position.
 We recommend specifically addressing the qualifications listed on the House Advisor job description.

 - A concluding paragraph reiterates your interest as well as addresses any logistical concerns (i.e. intent to study abroad, being out of town or unavailable during an interview, etc.).

 - Ask someone to read and review the letter -- even better, several people.
 Consider consulting Center for Life Beyond Reed.